-Bizarro Episode: While plot and symbolism are often integrated in the progression of the Comedy, Purgatorio Canto 29 and 32 both stop Dante's travels in their place to have him witness a series of strange events with no bearing on the rest of his journey.
-The only significance of this events are as symbolic tellings of the history of the Church, but this is the only place in which symbolism occurs with no parallel plot advancement.
+Big-Lipped Alligator Moment: While plot and symbolism are often integrated in the progression of the Comedy, Purgatorio Canto 29 and 32 both stop Dante's travels in their place to have him witness a series of strange events with no bearing on the rest of his journey.
+The only significances of this events are as symbolic tellings of the history of the Church, but this is the only place in which symbolism occurs with no parallel plot advancement.

-Complete Monster: Dis/Satan was once "the highest of all creatures", above every angel and man gifted by the Highest Joy with immortality, invincibility, super intelligence, and perfect happiness.
+Complete Monster: Dis/Lucifer was once "the highest of all creatures", above every angel and man gifted by the Highest Joy with immortality, invincibility, super intelligence, and perfect happiness.
 However, Dis came to love his superiority to the lower angels and only that superiority, making the supremacy of his Father unbearable.
 In acting on this pride, he convinced his fellow angels and the first humans to rebel against the Love known as God.
-With his rebellion, the Devil introduced all the evil, suffering, and death that would ever be into the world while condemning any who followed him to Inferno, a realm where beings built for eternal Paradise have been corrupted into murderers drowning in the fiery blood of their victims and cannibals biting into the corpses of their children.
+With his rebellion, the Devil introduced all the evil, suffering, and death that would ever be into the world while condemning any who followed him to Inferno, a realm of eternal torment where souls are forced to endure tortures such as being transformed into twisted, broken trees; feasted upon by harpies; and being submerged in a river of boiling tar.
 With his angelic intelligence, Dis knew all of this would happen if he carried out his "arrogant rape", yet brought all of the tortures and crimes described in Inferno into existence without any remorse.

 Designated Hero: After spending so long being extolled for her virtue, Beatrice spends her long-awaited introduction in Purgatorio coldly insulting Dante for missing his old mentor and openly admits that she wants to make him cry in sorrow for his mistakes after her death.
 The dissonance between expectation and reality is so strong that it is almost certainly an Intended Audience Reaction meant to show how unpleasant repentance can be.
 With more context from Paradiso, most readers come around to Beatrice.